A rash has blossomed on your baby’s face. Of course, you’re concerned. You wonder if it hurts. Will it spread? What does it mean?

 A: A virus called parvovirus B19 causes Fifth disease.
 It’s spread through saliva and mucus when little ones cough, sneeze, share drinking cups, put toys in their mouth or touch each other’s hands and faces.

-A: Once the rash appears, he or she typically isn’t contagious anymore.
+A: Once the rash appears, they typically aren’t contagious anymore.
 (Of course, this makes it all the harder to manage spreading Fifth’s disease in a school or other group setting.)

 In kids with healthy immune systems, the virus usually goes away on its own within two weeks.

 A: Try using an oral or topical antihistamine to help relieve the itch and keep the rash from getting more angry-looking from your child’s scratching.
-If he or she has some fever or achiness, including headache, acetaminophen or ibuprofen will help them feel better.
+If they have some fever or achiness, including headache, acetaminophen or ibuprofen will help them feel better.

 A: Unlike measles and rubella, there’s no vaccination for Fifth disease yet.
 Keeping your child home during a known outbreak at daycare or school might keep your child from contracting it, but preventing it otherwise is difficult.
 Many kids are exposed to Fifth disease and other infections and develop immunity without ever having symptoms of the disease itself.